vinayplusj/data-transformation/ImpalaSQL/README.md

 GA4 raw export data is often used outside the GA4 interface so teams can create more flexible and reliable reporting tables.

-In this folder, the assumption is that GA4 raw data has already been copied from BigQuery into a data lake or warehouse layer where it can be queried with Impala SQL.
+For this folder, the assumption is that GA4 raw data has already been copied from BigQuery into a data lake or warehouse layer where it can be queried with Impala SQL.

 The goal is to transform raw GA4-style event data into flatter tables that are easier to use for dashboards, analysis, and business decision-making.